Course Objective• Students will enhance their analytical ability and be able to identify

 about who does the grocery shopping.
 To reconcile these kind of dilemmas

 successfully, you have to negotiate.
 Therefore, the overall theme of

 this minor program, is to become an effective negotiator, where all

-confident or even happy with the jointly reached outcome.
-Throughout the
+disputants feel confident or even happy with the jointly reached

-course, we combine theoretical knowledge from the lectures with
+outcome.
+Throughout the course, we combine theoretical knowledge from

-practical exercises (role-play simulations).
-The three parts of the
+the lectures with practical exercises (role-play simulations).
+The three

 Part 1: how to negotiate in a strategic and rational way?

 Part 2: which psychological aspects come into play during negotiating?

 Part 3: what are the implications of cross-cultural negotiations?